ehrpg/qstar/docs/crisis.md

 roll.
 Take your final Attack roll and divide it by 4.
 This is the amount of extra damage you deal to the target.

-If your damage would be reduced to 0 because of defenses, such as armor or parrying, you still deal 1 non-lethal damage to the target.
+If your damage would be reduced to 0 or lower because of defenses, such as armor, parrying, or dodging you still deal 1 non-lethal damage to the target.

-If the Attack would cause a status effect on the target, you need to be able to deal lethal damage to the target.
+Status Effects are not applied in this case.

 !!! summary "Dealing Damage"
     <div class="formula formula-top formula-bottom">
-      <span data-bracket-bottom="Attack Skill">( Skill</span> ±
-      <span data-bracket-top="Environment / Traits / Race">Circumstance )</span> /
+      <span data-bracket-bottom="Attack Roll">[Attack](/crisis/#attacks)</span> /
       <span>4</span> +
-      <span data-bracket-bottom="Weapon Damage">DMG</span> ±
+      <span data-bracket-top="Weapon Damage">DMG</span> ±
-      <span data-bracket-top="Environment / Traits / Race">Circumstance</span>
+      <span data-bracket-bottom="Environment / Traits / Race">Circumstance</span>
     </div>

 !!! example "Attacking and Damaging"